sekia556/restapi-filemanager/README.md

 ## Prerequisite

 This program depends several software/tools.
-See the list and prepare them.
+See the list below and prepare them.

 - Java 8 SDK
 - Eclipse